augustsh/inf3203/README.template.md

 - **Local Controllers**: restarted after a 150-second delay (giving the CC time to promote the replica first).
 Always restarts as a standby replica.
 If the node is fully down we restart on a different node.
-- **Cluster Controllers**: restarted on the same node without wiping Raft state (no dynamic join/leave in Raft implementation).
+- **Cluster Controllers**: restarted on the same node with Raft state intact (term, voted_for, log).
+The leader sends only the missing tail entries to catch the rejoining CC up.

 ### Check status